Zarif Automates

 TL;DR

-• Start with a niche where sponsors already spend money (AI/tech niches command $6–8+ CPC)
+• Start with a niche where sponsors already spend money and measure engagement; beehiiv reported a 41.24% average open rate across its platform in 2025

 • Launch on beehiiv (0% cut) or Kit if you need stronger automation tools